artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 Institutions can change and manage the terms used to describe physical object containers and locations by using the Physical Object Type :term:`taxonomy`:

-Click on the Manage menu, then on Taxonomies.
+Click on the |pencil| :ref:`Manage <main-menu-manage>` menu, then on Taxonomies.
 From the list, click on Physical Object Type.

 .. image:: images/physical-object-taxonomy.*
    :align: center